borisboguslavsky/illustrator-scripts/README.md

+A collection of free illustrator scripts focused on randomization.

+## Script summary

 | Script                                                   | Description                                                                                     |
 | :------------------------------------------------------- | :---------------------------------------------------------------------------------------------- |
 | [RandomLayerOrder.js](#randomlayerorderjs)               | Randomize the layer order of all selected objects                                               |